Zuikyo/ZIKRouter/README.md

 * Enough error checking for view route action
 * AOP support for view route action

+## Features

+- [x] Swift, Objective-C and mixed development Support
+- [x] Routing for UIViewController, UIView and any classes
+- [x] Dependency injection
+- [x] Locate view and service with it's protocol
+- [x] Prepare the module with it's protocol when performing route, such as passing parameters or method injection.
+Forget passing a parameters dictionary now
+- [x] Declare routable protocol.
+There're compile-time checking and runtime checking to make safe routing
+- [x] Declare a specific router with generic parameters
+- [x] Decouple modules and add compatible interfaces with adapter
+- [x] Encapsulate navigation methods in UIKit (push, present modally, present as popover, segue, show, showDetail, addChildViewController, addSubview) and your custom navigation actions into one method
+- [x] Remove a UIviewController/UIView or unload a module by one method, never to use pop、dismiss、removeFromParentViewController、removeFromSuperview in different situation
+- [x] Support storyboard
+- [x] Error checking for UIKit view transition
+- [x] AOP for view transition
+- [ ] Support Mac OS and tv OS
+- [ ] Register router manually after launch, but not auto registering all routers
+- [ ] Add route for module with block, but not router subclass

 ## Interface-oriented Programming

 ZIKRouter is an interface-oriented design.
 The caller of the module doesn't know the class of the module, but only the interface of the module.
 Caller can get the module with it's protocol, and use the module with the protocol.